tjdevries/monocle/README.md

 Mono repo for ocaml -> monocle

+Main interesting project for people will be:
+- `packages/drive` -> an ocaml 5 based fullstack framework, lots of inspiration from Dream
+- `packages/octane` -> a query builder for ocaml, typesafety up and down the stack.

+Final goal:
+- `packages/fambook`
+    - A photo sharing site/app for friends and family.
+    - Anti-social media.
+Chronological feed, ends when no one uploads new photos.
+    - No ads, paid for by photo owners.
+    - No virality, invite only to albums to share with friends.
+    - (that's the short pitch, anyway, it's the project I will be building libraries for)

 # Usage

 I don't care if you use it or not.
 Please don't actually.